tobbbe/authur/README.md

-Supersimple oauth2 helper.
+Super simple oauth2 helper.
 Works well with [umbraco-authu](https://github.com/mattbrailsford/umbraco-authu).
 Can be used in a browser (localstorage) or react-native (AsyncStorage) etc by setting `persistenceGet`, `persistenceSet` and `persistenceClear`.

 ## Requirements